TrueWinter/nodeupload/README.md

   > Why is there no check for information already existing in the database in the  `createUser.js` file?

   This has not been added yet however it is a minor issue as long as you ensure that no duplicate information goes into `createUser.js`.

+  > Is there any way to change the port that it runs on?

+  To change the port that NodeUpload runs on, edit the config file (`config.json`).

+  > Is there any way to change the length of the generated file names of uploads?

+  To change the length of the auto generated file names of uploads, edit the config file (`config.json`).

+  > Can I contribute to the development of NodeUpload?

+  Yes, anyone can contribute to the development of NodeUpload.
+You can open a pull request to add in code or contact me using the contact form on [my website](https://www.ndt3.ml).

+  > I found a bug, how do I report it?

+  To report a bug, open an issue.
+Remember to include information like `It happened after I...` as this will help to find the issue.

   > Console full of errors...
 How do I get this working?